Soph055/learn-fullstack/JS,HTML,CSS/README.md

-# Quiz Game
+# Hydroponic Quiz Game

-A simple and interactive **Quiz Game** built with **HTML, CSS, and JavaScript**.
+A simple and interactive **Hydropnic Quiz Game** based on my own personal hobby of hydroponics.
+It is built with **HTML, CSS, and JavaScript**.
 Test your knowledge with multiple-choice questions and see your score instantly!
 This project also includes a **Dockerfile** to easily containerize and run the app.

 ## Features